jpolete/springboard/README.md

 # Overview

 Springboard is my starter kit of HTML, SASS and JavaScript for new web projects.
+It is designed for a design-in-the-browser workflow using [Codekit](https://incident57.com/codekit/) for file processing.
 It includes

 - CSS styles for common elements and modules using SASS and [SMACSS](https://smacss.com/)
 - JavaScript polyfills